mongock/mongock/README.md

 * Be able to use Spring Data repository safely with the lock in ChangeSets
 * Allow multiple changeLog packages
 * Custom injections in standalone and Spring(right now only possible in Spring boot via Spring Application Context)
-* Parallel process and multiple databases
+* Parallel process
+* Multiple databases

 ### What's up next
 * Better and more information in changeLog collection